 Both sons were disrespectful and rebellious to their Father.
 Both sons were dysfunctional about family, wrapped up way more in the reality of me rather than the possibility of us.
 Is your family ever that way?
 Have YOU ever been that way?

 As the story ends, only the younger brother found restoration, while the older brother is left waiting stubbornly in the courtyard, refusing to go in to the party.
 What happened next?
 Did the older brother ever escape self-righteousness to find love and peace?
 What are the outcomes, and what is this story really trying to tell me?

 There are unanswered questions, and to me the most interesting one is, “Who is really the prodigal in this parable?”
 The one who shows true extravagance and lavish spending in this story is the FATHER.
 He spends his resources on both sons, willing to part with his entire estate to sustain one and to reclaim the other.
 Jesus opens our eyes to see not the Prodigal son, but his own Father: the Prodigal God.
 There is more to this story than rebellious kids.

 Lessons From The Prodigal Son

-The Prodigal Father is the God who rejoices in finding what is lost, restoring what was broken, and being extravagant with his children.
+The Father is the Prodigal God who rejoices in finding what is lost, restoring what was broken, and being extravagant with his children.
 If you’ve been hanging out somewhere else, it really is ok to go home.
-If you are standing in judgement over your fellow man, you can let it go.
+If you are standing in judgment over your fellow man, you can let it go.
 Repent.
 Today.
 Your Father is waiting for you.